 W9-S and 1098-T FAQ

-Why does my Box 1 amount seem smaller this year than last?
+Why does my Box 1 amount seem smaller this year than last year?

 All payments are reported in the year in which they occur, this includes Short Term Loans and Installment Plans.
 The IRS states that the amount reported in Box 1 is the total amount of payments received less any reimbursements or refunds made during the calendar year that relate to the payments received for qualified tuition and related expenses during the same calendar year.

 For example, if you participated in early registration in October 2013 for the Spring 2014 term and you applied the installment plan in October 2013, those charges covered by the installment plan will be reported on the 2013 1098-T.